UKCloud/documentation/articles/openshift/oshift-how-add-domains-proxy-allow-list.md

 - `oc`, the OpenShift command-line client (CLI).
 For more information, see OpenShift's [*Get Started with the CLI*](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html)

-## Destination domain whitelist
+## Destination domain allow-list

 Squid proxy is installed as a service on the control plane load balancers.
-Within the Squid configuration, we have specified an ACL (Access Control List) as being a list of destination domains (present in a file on the file system), which we will refer to as the whitelist for the remainder of this article.
-Outbound traffic from the cluster's internal network will pass through the proxy with the destination domain being compared against the whitelist for each connection attempt; if the domain exists then outbound internet traffic is permitted, otherwise it is denied with a HTTP 403 error.
+Within the Squid configuration, we have specified an ACL (Access Control List) as being a list of destination domains (present in a file on the file system), which we will refer to as the allow-list for the remainder of this article.
+Outbound traffic from the cluster's internal network will pass through the proxy with the destination domain being compared against the allow-list for each connection attempt; if the domain exists then outbound internet traffic is permitted, otherwise it is denied with a HTTP 403 error.

-By default, the following domains are added to the whitelist (and cannot be removed) to facilitate installation, testing and ongoing operation of the cluster:
+By default, the following domains are added to the allow-list (and cannot be removed) to facilitate installation, testing and ongoing operation of the cluster:

 ```
 registry.access.redhat.com